dumberjs/examples/README.md

 ## Issues

-`browser-run` has [really bad browser detection on Windows](https://github.com/juliangruber/browser-run/issues/75).
+We use `browser-run` in most testing setup here. `browser-run` has [really bad browser detection on Windows](https://github.com/juliangruber/browser-run/issues/75).
 When run `npm run browser-test`, Windows users may see error `no matches for chrome/*`.